National Navy of Uruguay: Cold War

 Following World War II, the beginning of the Cold War saw the Inter-American Treaty of Reciprocal Assistance signed in Rio de Janeiro, which provided for "Hemispheric defense" and required signatory states to work to improve and coordinate their naval forces.
 Between 1949 and 1952, the FAS received sixteen TBM Avenger torpedo bombers, three SNJ Texan trainers, and twelve F6F Hellcat fighters.
 More, in 1952, the surface fleet received the destroyer escorts Uruguay and Artigas and, in 1953, the frigate Montevideo.

 In 1955, the Coast Guard received three motor launches: PS-1, PS-2, and PS-3.
 In May 1959, PS-2 stood out in the rescue of the crew of the Uruguayan freighter Pietrina, stranded on the English Bank, a sandbar off Montevideo.

 In 1957, the UNITAS joint exercises began between the United States and the navies of Latin America.
 The basic training was oriented towards protection of marine lines of trade and communication, focusing on escort and ASW exercises.
 With the aim of improving the navy's range and support capability, the oiler Presidente Oribe was purchased in 1962; ten years later, the second oiler Presidente Rivera; and in 1978, Juan Antonio Lavalleja.

 From 1960 to 1962, naval officers on Alférez Cámpora circumnavigated the globe.

 In 1965, three S2A Tracker ASW planes were received; in 1966, the minesweepers Cte.
 Pedro Campbell and Montevideo; in 1969, the tender Hurrican; in 1970, the minesweepers Rio Negro and Maldonado.
 In 1973, the destroyer 18 de Julio replaced Montevideo.

-The present Uruguayan Marine Corps (Cuerpo de Fusileros Navales) was established in 1972.
+The present Uruguayan Marine Corps (formerly Cuerpo de Fusileros Navales today the Comando de Infantería de Marina) was established in 1972.

 In 1978, refit works were completed to the ROU 20 Capitan Miranda that was converted it into a training ship and sailing school.
 Following graduation from the Naval Academy, cadets embark on a cruise of the world that functions as a good-will tour for Uruguay.